-The VCC data are categorical.
-VCC departure 1 was low, VCC departure 2 was moderate, and VCC departure 3 was high.
+The modified VCC data were already categorical, so VCC departure 1 was assigned a "low", VCC departure 2 was a "moderate", and VCC departure 3 was "high" risk value.
 This layer was used in the overall fire risk potential analysis.
-The VCC layer is displayed on Figure C-2-1.
+The VCC layer is displayed in Figure C-2-1.